rubik/pyg/docs/index.rst

 :Keywords: python, easy_install, packages, pypi
 :Date: |today|

 Pyg is a Python Package Manager.
-It can install, remove and bundle packages.
+It can install, remove, bundle Python packages and much more.

 .. toctree::
    :maxdepth: 1